skramm/spaghetti/docs/spaghetti_manual.md

 - Q: What if I have more that a single argument to pass to my callback function ?
 - A: then, you'll need to "pack it" in some class, or use a ```std::pair```, or ```std::tuple```.

+- Q: can I use a callback function with a void parameter ( ```void my_callback()```)
+- A: No, unfortunately.
+This is because void is not a type, you can't pass it as template argument.
+But you can always use anything, say an integer, and ignore its value.

 - Q: Why that name ?
+Where does that come from ?
 - A: Naming is hard.
 But, lets see: Finite State Machine = FSM = Flying Spaghetti Monster (see [WP](https://en.wikipedia.org/wiki/Flying_Spaghetti_Monster)).
 So you got it.